 One of the most important blocks for building a good working relationship with the family you work for is the Employment Contract.
 This is a legally binding document that obliges both the employer and employee to keep to the terms outlined in it.

-What should be in a contract
+What should be included in a contract of employment?

 A nanny Contract of Employment should contain the Terms and Conditions of employment, including: